 - Rock salt or black salt is a better substitute than sea salt in your soups.

-- Adding ghee to your soups not only enhances the aroma and flavour but also keeps your body warm and reduces infections.
+- Adding ghee not only enhances the aroma and flavour but also keeps your body warm and reduces infections.

-- Lemon is a power-packed resource which not only augments the taste of the soup but also invigorates the body.
+- Lemon is a power-packed resource which augments the taste but also invigorates the body.
 Ensure you add a dash of lemon juice to your soup before consumption.

 Now whoever said that a bowl of soup is boring!
 Take to these tips and whip up a delectable storm.